 South Carolina communities race to beat dangerous flooding

-South Carolina communities along waterways near the Atlantic coast were racing on Saturday to prepare for the possible onslaught of dangerous flooding in the aftermath of Hurricane Florence, which has killed at least 40 people.

-RALEIGH, N.C.: South Carolina communities along waterways near the Atlantic coast were racing on Saturday to prepare for the possible onslaught of dangerous flooding in the aftermath of Hurricane Florence, which has killed at least 40 people.
+RALEIGH, North Carolina: South Carolina communities along waterways near the Atlantic coast were racing on Saturday (Sep 22) to prepare for the possible onslaught of dangerous flooding in the aftermath of Hurricane Florence, which has killed at least 40 people.

 Towns and cities across the state were filling thousands of sandbags, finalising evacuation plans and organising rescue crews as they nervously watched swollen rivers rise near or beyond their flood stages, a week after Florence dumped some three feet of rain on the region.